Meudon Solar Tower

-Solar Observatory Tower Meudon is a 36.47 m tower built of reinforced concrete on the area of Meudon Observatory in Meudon, France, which has in its interior a spectrograph for examination of the sun.
-Solar Observatory Tower Meudon was built in 1964-65, and is a solar tower, a type of solar telescope.
-It has a shaft diameter of 6.6 metres.
-In a height of 30.57 metres it has an observatory floor with 18.4 m diameter.
-The shaft of the tower consists of two concrete tubes which are separated by a 10 centimetre wide air spelt, in order to avoid wind induced vibrations.
+The Meudon Solar Tower is a 36.47 m solar tower located at the Meudon Observatory in Meudon, France.
+The tower houses a 60 cm solar telescope and spectrograph for observing the Sun.

-The telescope has a 60 cm aperture.
+Construction of the tower began in 1963, and it was commissioned in 1969.
+The shaft of the tower has a diameter of 6.6 m, and, at a height of 30.57 m, the tower has an observatory floor with a diameter of 18.4 m.
+The shaft of the tower consists of two concrete tubes which are separated by a 10 cm air spelt in order to avoid wind induced vibrations.